arteria/cmsplugin-contact-plus/README.md

 Please have a look at the latest commits for the work-in-progress development version.

+### 1.3.12 - 28.
+08. 2017
+- Safe values and optimise boolean fields display in recipients Email

 ### 1.3.11 - 27.
 04. 2017
 - Add input placeholders